 Season: Mem Day weekend-Oct 31, Fri-Mon, 7am; 1pm; daily, 3:45pm.
 Snow trains, Jan-Mar, Fri-Sun

 Classic excursion train as well as a passenger rail train along the upper the Hudson River with 7 station stops between North Creek and Saratoga Springs provide easy access to friendly towns in the region offering dining, museums, shopping and special events.
 Easy connection available to Albany and New York City on the national rail system at Saratoga Springs.
+Bike-friendly service from Saratoga to North Creek.
 Snow Train to North Creek via Saratoga Springs.
 Ticketed passengers must arrive 30 minutes prior to departure.

 Groomed trails on leeward side of mountain for all levels.
 1,010 ft vertical drop, longest run 1.5 mile, 85% snowmaking, night skiing.
 Tubing park, terrain park; ski school, rentals, demo days, cafeteria, lounge, restaurant, ski patrol.
 Summer thru fall chairlift ride up, hike down; mountain biking, volleyball courts, horseshoes, bonfire pit.